thonk3/vuepress-highschoolersguide/docs/guide/specialization.md

 One of the great things about CS careers is you're not just stuck to only working for a company for the rest of your life.
 Be a freelancer, work for yourself.
 In the case of **Security** you can do **bug bounties** as a **Peneltration Tester**.
 This means "ethically" hacking a software/system/website and report it to their company to recieve a monetary reward in return.

+This is an extremely brief description of **security** as there are a lot of other avenues of "hacking" such as social engineering and [physically](https://www.youtube.com/watch?v=rnmcRTnTNC8)(alot of damage can be done if someone can get their hand on your wallet, let alone plugging an usb into your computer).
+I do recomend checking out some security conference talks such as [BlackHat](https://www.youtube.com/user/BlackHatOfficialYT/videos?view=0&sort=p&flow=grid) and [Defcon](https://www.youtube.com/user/DEFCONConference/videos?view=0&sort=p&flow=grid).

 ### Data

 **Job Titles**: Databases administrator